TexMcGinley/Bachelor_Thesis/README.md

    cd ..
    ```

 7. Run this script to start the application.
+It will take a couple of seconds to load.
    ```cmd
    npm run start
    ```